allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 * TPMT - neither are that buried or cramped
 * UBE2I - 133 is buried near a bulky aromatic, 106 appears exposed.

+### A4

+Tolerates any substitution apart from proline.

+Examples:

+* MAPK1 - 3 positions (143, 309 & 352) are at the C terminus of alpha helices, where the proline kink likely destabilises the helix.
+281 is in the turn between two helices.
+174 is in an apparently free coil.
+* TP53 - 3 position (119, 129 & 138) are in the turns of a beta-sheet.
+347 is in the middle of an alpha-helix

 ## C - Cysteine

 Summary: